slott56/Stingray-Reader/source/cell.rst

 ::

     class EmptyCell( Cell ):
-        """The *value* will be u'', but we ignore that.""" def is_empty( self ): return True
+        """The *value* will be '', but we ignore that.""" def is_empty( self ): return True
         def to_int( self ): return None
         def to_float( self ): return None